top TOP

 Jessica’s clinical and research interests include acute and chronic leukemias, anemia, myelodysplastic syndromes, and myeloproliferative diseases.
 She has published and presented extensively in these disease areas.
 She is the chair of the clinical trial audit committee of the Robert H. Lurie Comprehensive Cancer Center.
 She is also a member of the Northwestern Medicine Developmental Therapeutics Program, the Signal Transduction in Cancer Program, and the Hematologic Malignancies Program at the Robert H. Lurie Cancer Center.
 She joined the ICRF Chicago Board over 7 years ago and sits on the Medical Advisory Committee.

-Bruce Barron is a co-founding partner of Origin Ventures, an early-stage technology focused venture capital firm that is investing out of its sixth fund and has over $300M of capital under management.
+Bruce Barron Now retired, Bruce Barron is a co-founding partner of Origin Ventures, an early-stage technology focused venture capital firm that is investing out of its sixth fund and has almost $500M of capital under management.
 He previously served on the Board of Directors of several tech companies, including GrubHub, which went public in 2014 and Tock, which was sold to SquareSpace in March 2021.
 In addition to serving on the Chicago and International Boards of ICRF, he serves on the board of the Chicago Baseball Cancer Charities and previously served six years on the national board of the American Cancer Society.

 Rob Bernstein joined the ICRF Chicago Board in 2021.